ninbura/windows/README.md

       - wigui is a an application that
         - uses winget (cli application tool) in the background via a user interface
         - Installs winget auto update.
 Once winget auto updated is installed it'll keep most applications installed via wigui/winget automatically updated.
-    - #### create an application update blacklist
+    - #### populate application update blacklist
-      - you need to create an update blacklist that you load before installing winget auto update in wigui
-        1. open file explorer
-        2. Open documents or where ever you to keep your blacklist.
-It can be a good idea store this in a network/online drive to keep it backed up.
-        3. right click in whatever directory you chose to create the black list and select New > Text Document
-        4. name this new text document "update-blacklist" or something similar
+      - we already created `update-blacklist.txt` in step #9
+      - said blacklist is located at `/repos/windows/update-blacklist.txt` unless you changed directories per your preference
-        5. Open your new text document, paste the list found at [here](#update-blacklist) into it, and save it.
+      - Open `update-blacklist.txt`, paste the list found at [here](#update-blacklist) into it, and save it.
       - You can choose to maintain this blacklist document yourself, or just piggyback off of the one in this readme.
       - you want to blacklist apps that consistently fail to update via winget-autoupdate
       - note that once loaded, you need to modify the following file to add applications to your currently active blacklist